IvanCastillo1986/cyber-home-lab/wazuh/Wazuh-indexer.md

 * Wazuh Server
 * Wazuh Dashboard

 Throughout this tutorial, many of the default values that the folks at Wazuh offer for IP addresses, hostnames, etc., will be replaced by this node's IP address for the Wazuh Indexer, Manager, Filebeat, and Dashboard.
 This IP will always be the same, and it will depend on consistency, since we're using the same Ubuntu Desktop instance for all 3 main Wazuh components.
-If for some reason you decide to expand and distribute these main components between different machine instances, these values will need to be changed throughout the various configuration files.
-New certificates might also need to be created and distributed for a new chain of trust, using these new values.
+If for some reason you decide to expand and distribute these main components between different machine instances, these values will need to be updated throughout the various configuration files.
+Certificates might also need to be created and distributed for an expanded chain of trust.

+## Wazuh Indexer
+After the Wazuh Manager has ingested and analyzed log data, another component called Filebeat securely forwards it to the Indexer.
+The Indexer is responsible for indexing and storing the data, which will wait to be queried by the Wazuh Dashboard.

 ## Install Indexer